What Is a Cerebral Palsy Lawyer?

 - Mediation: The legal teams present their evidence in an attempt to reach a solution without going to trial.
 Lawyers typically try to avoid trials because they take longer, and a win is not guaranteed.
 A judge, or another third-party mediator, may be brought in to assist.

 - Settlement: If the cerebral palsy lawyer has built a compelling case, the defendant will likely offer a settlement.
-A good cerebral palsy lawyer will negotiate the best possible settlement offer on behalf of their client.
+Good cerebral palsy lawyers will negotiate the best possible settlement offer on behalf of their client.
 Many cases end here.
 According to Black’s Law Dictionary, about 95% of all personal injury lawsuits end in a pre-trial settlement.

 - Trial: If the final settlement offer is rejected — or if no settlement is offered — then the case goes to trial, where the lawyers will argue the case on behalf of their clients.
 A judge or jury will then determine a winner.